Alan Sugar: Controversies

 Sugar has been accused of having an "outdated" attitude towards women.
-Regarding the 1970s UK law which states that it is discriminatory and hence illegal for women to be asked at interview whether they plan to have children, Sugar is quoted as saying "These laws are counter-productive for women, that's the bottom line.
-You're not allowed to ask, so it's easy – just don't employ them.
-It will get harder to get a job as a woman."

 On 30 September 2013, Sugar tweeted a picture of Chinese child crying 'because he was told off for leaving production line of iPhone 5'.
 The message was investigated by the Merseyside police force's specialist hate crime investigation team, who decided that it should be classed as a "hate incident" although no crime had taken place.